 An approach to the understanding and rational enjoyment of the art of music, offered especially for students who have had little or no technical training in the subject.
 Students who are considering music as a possible major field should register for this course in their freshman year.
 The first term covers a study of the elements of music, media of musical expression, and musical forms.
 The second term covers a study of the work of representative composers in relation to their social and artistic environment.
 Most of the outside work in this course consists of attending concerts and studying phonograph records.

-\110.
+[110.
 THE GREAT TRADITION IN MUSIC.
 Spring term.
 Credit three hours.
 Prerequisite, Music 101.
 Enrollment limited, instructor's consent required.
-This course may be repeated for credit.
 T Th S 11.
 Mr. GROUT.
+Not offered in 1956-1957.]